-The full-time-equivalent (FTE) by occupational category is calculated by summing the total number of full-time staff and adding one-third of the total number of part-time staff.
+The full-time-equivalent (FTE) by occupational category is calculated by summing the total number of full-time staff on the payroll as of November 1, along with one-third of the total number of part-time staff on that same date.
 Occupational categories include instructional staff, research staff, public service staff, instructional support staff, management staff, and other occupations.
 Instructional staff are primarily engaged in teaching and do a combination of teaching, research, and/or public service.
 Research staff are staff whose primary function is research while public service staff are staff whose primary function is public service.
 Instructional support occupations include archivists, curators, and museum technicians; librarians and media collections specialists; librarian technicians; student and academic affairs and other education services occupations.
-Other staff include staff in service occupations; sales and related occupations; office and administrative support occupations; natural resources, construction, and maintenance occupations; production, transportation and material moving occupations; and military specific occupations.
+Other staff include staff in service occupations; production, transportation and material moving occupations; and military specific occupations.
 Graduate assistants are not included.